gokulkrishh/anonymous-web/README.md

  - Native like application using material design

- - Works both in Android & iOS
+ - Works perfectly in Android, iOS & Windows

 *GIF*